anandpragya/wisflux-all-assignments/Assignments6.3/theory.md

 -works for both backend and frontend
 -all major libraraies use JS like react,angular,vue,etc.
 -Large community of developers
--regular updates every year since 2015 promotes adaptability,etc makes it language which is going to be around for next 20years.
+-regular updates every year since 2015 promotes adaptability,etc makes it language which is going to be around for next at least 20 years.